Sheikh Omar Hadid Brigade

-The Sheikh Omar Hadid Brigade (لواء الشيخ عمر حديد), also known as Islamic State in Gaza, is an Islamist militant group affiliated with the Islamic State in Iraq and the Levant that is active in the Gaza Strip.
+The Sheikh Omar Hadid Brigade (لواء الشيخ عمر حديد), also known as Islamic State in Gaza, was an Islamist militant group affiliated with the Islamic State in Iraq and the Levant that was reportedly active in the Gaza Strip around 2015.
 Its goals have consistently matched those of the Islamic State, in that it seeks to establish the al-Sham caliphate.
-As such, it opposes all forms of Palestinian nationalism while also supporting the elimination of all Jews and other ethno-religious 'infidels' from the region.
+As such, it opposes all forms of Palestinian nationalism while also supporting the elimination of all Jews and other "infidels" from the region.

 The group's leader was unknown until Hamas Police raided the home of Yunis Hunnar on June 2, 2015, who was accused of leading the recently formed group and was shot dead while resisting arrest.
-The present leader is currently unknown.

 The group was named after Omar Hadid, an insurgent of Iraqi origin who was a member of Al-Qaeda in Iraq.

 Political ideology

-Unlike most other Islamist groups in the Palestinian Territories, the Sheikh Omar Hadid Brigade does not endorse Palestinian nationalism.
+Unlike most other Islamist groups in the Palestinian Territories, the Sheikh Omar Hadid Brigade is one of the Gazan Salafi-jihadist groups opposed to Hamas and does not endorse Palestinian nationalism.
 The geopolitical ideology of the Sheikh Omar Hadid Brigade can hence be defined as Pan-Islamist.
 In other words, the group advocates (see the Pan-Islamism Wikipedia page for more details):

 "...a form of religious nationalism [that] differentiates itself from other pan-nationalistic ideologies, for example Pan-Arabism, by excluding culture and ethnicity as primary factors towards unification..."